-- 9.2.1.4 Any identified effect of turbines on the ASACS ADRs that serve the airspace above the Hornsea Three array area would potentially reduce the capability of the ASACS force.
+- 9.2.1.4 array area would potentially reduce the capability of the ASACS force.
 If unmitigated, other offshore and onshore wind farms will have the potential to add to cumulative radar clutter and possibly an increase in the signal processing demands of the Trimingham ADR. - 9.2.1.5 A TPS-77 ADR is in operation at the Trimingham site to resolve the cumulative impact of other wind farms in the Greater Wash area. - 9.2.1.6 As part of the pre-application consultation process for Hornsea Three, Hornsea Three has contacted the DIO to undertake an assessment of the potential for Hornsea Three to affect any of the radar or communications systems operated or controlled by the MOD.
 The MOD confirmed that, due to the distance of the Hornsea Three array area offshore it is unlikely that there will be any detectability of Hornsea Three from any MOD ADR or ATC radars.